-We expect a lot of big changes in the business world in 2017 – with a new administration, M&A on the rise, and shareholder activists playing a larger role in governance, your board will need positive board dynamics now more than ever.
+We expect a lot of big changes in the business world – with a new administration, M&A on the rise, and shareholder activists playing a larger role in governance, your board will need positive board dynamics now more than ever.
 We also know that January is the best time for New Year’s Resolutions, so why not make better board dynamics yours?

 How can you start introducing better board dynamics?
 Well, it is best to start with an understanding of what board dynamics are and where your board needs improvements.

 Board dynamics are basically how your board works together.
-It’s kind of the unspoken relationship between board members that affects how work is done and the environment of the board and company.
+It’s kind of the unspoken relationship between board members that affect how work is done and the environment of the board and company.
 The best (and in our opinion, only) way to improve the dynamics of the board is to address emotion.
 On a broad level, emotion moves people – it can lead them to do great things or to destruction.
 This is why it is so essential to work with emotion to make emotion work for you.

 So let’s get down to it – how can your board make 2017 the year of positive board dynamics?